Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Experiments

 \subsection{Baselines}

-For the sake of comparison, we perform clustering using two traditional methods, named K-means \cite{hartigan1979kmeans} and the optimization of a Gaussian mixture model using the expectation-maximization (EM) algorithm (GMM-EM) \cite{dempster1977em}.
+As benchmarks, we use two traditional methods, named K-means \cite{hartigan1979kmeans} and the optimization of a Gaussian mixture model using the expectation-maximization (EM) algorithm (GMM-EM) \cite{dempster1977em}.
 Other classical approaches and derivations are assumed to achieve similar performance to K-means and GMM-EM.

 We also compare our proposed M2-AC model directly to the VIB-GMM \cite{ugur2020variational} with its lower-sized alternative VIB-GMM-AC.
 Additionally, as noticed in \cite{ugur2020variational}, the Variational Deep Embedding (VaDE) \cite{jiang2017variational} is a subset of the VIB-GMM model.
 Therefore, for comparison, we also consider a model trained with the VaDE ELBO \cite{jiang2017variational}, also including a sound activity mask for audio clustering: